mabdulkadir2/anomaly-detection-pipeline/README.md

 ### Goals
 - Kafka producers/consumers and streaming basics
 - Implement anomaly detection (from simple thresholds to ML)
-- Build a small real-time dashboard
+- Build a real-time dashboard
 - Containerize and optionally scale with Spark/Kubernetes

 ### Tech Stack